WELCOME TO THE CORNVILLE HISTORICAL SOCIETY WEBSITE!

 4. GAIN COMMUNITY SUPPORT: Strengthen Organization

-CORNVILLE HISTORICAL SOCIETY 13TH ANNUAL MEETING SET FOR MARCH 21
+CORNVILLE HISTORICAL SOCIETY 13TH ANNUAL MEETING HELD MARCH 21

-The Cornville Historical Society will hold its annual membership meeting from 1:00 pm to 3:00 pm, on Wednesday, March 21, 2018, at the First Southern Baptist Church, 11340 Circle Drive, in Cornville.
+The Cornville Historical Society held its annual membership meeting from 1:00 pm to 3:00 pm, on Wednesday, March 21, 2018, at the First Southern Baptist Church, 11340 Circle Drive, in Cornville.

-The program will feature Don and Chris Godard discussing the “History of Cement & the Clarkdale Cement Plant.”
-The program will also include a slideshow presentation of photos taken at the cement plant.
+The program featured Don and Chris Godard discussing the “History of Cement & the Clarkdale Cement Plant.”
+The program also included slideshow presentations of photos showing historic uses of cement and a variety taken at the cement plant.

 PROGRESS ON POST OFFICE RESTORATION